leorehm/lastfm-spotify/README.md

 Access it here: [leorehm.github.io/lastfm-spotify](https://leorehm.github.io/lastfm-spotify)
 ## Apple Music Integration

-Adding Apple Music functionality would be cool, but in order to use their API need an account enrolled in Apples developer program is required, which is 100€/year. 🤡
+Adding Apple Music functionality would be cool, but in order to use their API an account enrolled in Apples developer program is required, which is 100€/year. 🤡